1912 United States presidential election: Convention

 Herbert S. Hadley served as Roosevelt's floor manager at the convention.
 Hadley made a motion for 74 of Taft's delegates to be replaced by 72 delegates after the reading of the convention call, but his motion was ruled out of order.
 Elihu Root, a supporter of Taft, was selected to chair the convention after winning 558 votes against McGovern's 501 votes.
 Root was accused of having won through the rotten boroughs of the southern delegations as every northern state, except for four, voted for McGovern.
+In his closing speech, Root reiterated the party's support of "constitutional checks and limitations" by quoting figures like Alexander Hamilton, John Marshall, and Abraham Lincoln, effectively rebuking Roosevelt's support of the judicial recall and identifying the GOP with constitutional conservatism.

 Roosevelt broke with tradition and attended the convention, where he was welcomed with great support from voters.
 Despite Roosevelt's presence in Chicago and his attempts to disqualify Taft supporters, the incumbent ticket of Taft and James S. Sherman was renominated on the first ballot.
 Sherman was the first sitting vice president re-nominated since John C. Calhoun in 1828.
 After losing the vote, Roosevelt announced the formation of a new party dedicated "to the service of all the people."
 This would later come to be known as the Progressive Party.
 Roosevelt announced that his party would hold its convention in Chicago and that he would accept their nomination if offered.
 Meanwhile, Taft decided not to campaign before the election beyond his acceptance speech on August 1.
 Warren G. Harding presented Taft's name for the nomination.
 Taft won the nomination while 344 of Roosevelt's delegates abstained from the vote.
 Henry Justin Allen read a speech from Roosevelt in which he criticized the process and stated that delegates had been stolen from his in order to secure Taft's nomination.